astolfogit/xray-nginx-docker/README.md

 # xray-nginx-docker
 Xray + Vaultwarden + AdguardHome w/ nginx reverse proxy and acme.sh via Docker compose

-First read the comments i left, edit each config file to your liking (don't forget to replace my.domain with your domain).
+Skim through the config files first and edit all the necessary variables Adguard Home requires 3000:3000/tcp to be allowed for the initial setup (add it next to 853:853, remove after you're done) Run with `sudo docker compose up -d`.
 Use `sudo docker exec acme.sh --command` to set up certificate issue and renewal.
 Recommended way - https://github.com/acmesh-official/acme.sh/wiki/dnsapi#dns_cf
+Restart and set everything else up

 update-containers.sh does exactly what it says (pulls the latest tag, rebuilds containers if needed and removes redundant images)